phaserjs/phaser/README.md

 * Added support for minWidth and minHeight to game scale size, so it can never go below those values when scaling.
 * Vastly improved orientation detection and response speed.
 * Added custom callback support for all Touch and Mouse Events so you can easily hook events to custom APIs.
+* Updated Game.loader and its methods.
+You now load images by: game.load.image() and also: game.load.atlas, game.load.audio, game.load.spritesheet, game.load.text.
+And you start it with game.load.start().